Japan holds off on decision to restart reactors

 Nuclear power supplied about 30 percent of Japan's electricity before the crisis, and Noda's administration is now debating what role it should play in the future.

-Japan's defenses against another major tsunami and the safety of its nuclear plants were thrown into further doubt after two official studies released at the weekend predicted much higher waves could hit and that Tokyo quake damage could be bigger than it was prepared for.

-(Additional reporting by Yoko Kubota, Osamu Tsukimori and Nobuhiro Kubo; Editing by Linda Sieg and Nick Macfie)
+(Additional reporting by Osamu Tsukimori and Nobuhiro Kubo; Editing by Linda Sieg and Nick Macfie)